-Assumptions: We assume that the commitments are documented in a table, e.g., an Excel document.
-We also assume that a list of current users is available through a user management system, like Active Directory.
+Assumptions: We assume that the commitments are documented via an online platform that, e.g., provides trainings to employees and documents the commitments.
+We also assume that the platform requires authentication, making the commitments trustworthy.
+Furthermore, we assume that a list of current users is available through a user management system, like Active Directory.

-Possible techniques: To check this requirement, the commitments to the policies and procedures for acceptable use and safe handling of assets in the given situation simply needs to be checked against an up-to-date list of users.
+Possible methods: To check this requirement, the commitments to the policies and procedures for acceptable use and safe handling of assets in the given situation simply need to be checked against an up-to-date list of users.